graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 #### Enum domain

 Comprises only those enum Values explicitly included (or excluded).
+An Enum domain must specify at least one inclusion (or exclusion).

-All enum Members of an enum Type can also be included.
+All enum Members of an Enum type can also be included (or excluded).

+If only exclusion Members are specified for an Enum type then an "All Members" inclusion is implied.

 Enum Values can be merged if their Type and inclusion/exclusion matches.
 Enum domains must contain only unique Members after merging, irrelevant of the enum Type the Member is defined for.